Joint Learning of Blind Super-Resolution and Crack Segmentation for Realistic Degraded Images: Experimental Results

-For validating the wide applicability of CSBSR, four SOTA segmentation networks (i.e., PSPNet~\cite{bib:zhao2017PSPNet} for Table~\ref{table:exp_sota} (e), HRNet+OCR~\cite{DBLP:conf/eccv/YuanCW20} for Table~\ref{table:exp_sota} (g), CrackFormer~\cite{bib:liu2021crackformer} for Table~\ref{table:exp_sota} (i), and U-Net~\cite{bib:Ronneberger2015unet} for Table~\ref{table:exp_sota} (k)) are used as a segmentation network in CSBSR, as described in Sec.~\ref{subsection:method_joint}.
+For validating the wide applicability of CSBSR, four SoTA segmentation networks (i.e., PSPNet~\cite{bib:zhao2017PSPNet} for Table\footnote{In this paper, w/o means without and w/ means with in the figures and tables.}~\ref{table:exp_sota} (e), HRNet+OCR~\cite{DBLP:conf/eccv/YuanCW20} for Table~\ref{table:exp_sota} (g), CrackFormer~\cite{bib:liu2021crackformer} for Table~\ref{table:exp_sota} (i), and U-Net~\cite{bib:Ronneberger2015unet} for Table~\ref{table:exp_sota} (k)) are used as a segmentation network in CSBSR, as described in Sec.~\ref{subsection:method_joint}.
 While CSBSR is trained in a joint end-to-end manner (i.e., (e), (g), (i), (k) in Table~\ref{table:exp_sota}), the results of independent blind SR and segmentation networks (i.e., (d), (f), (h), (j) in Table~\ref{table:exp_sota}) are also shown for comparison.
 To focus on the difference between the network architectures for segmentation, all of these segmentation networks are trained with our BC loss in Eq.~(\ref{eq:bc}).
-In BC loss, $\alpha=0.5$ and $\gamma=0.5$ were determined empirically.
+In BC loss, $\alpha$ is dynamically determined during the learning phese by the rebalance strategy of the previous study~\cite{DBLP:journals/mia/KervadecBDGDA21} and $\gamma=0.5$ follows the previous study~\cite{bib:taghanaki2019combo}.
 The task weight $\beta$ in Eq. (\ref{eq:joint_loss}) is determined empirically for each method and fixed during Step 3 in the training strategy (Sec.~\ref{subsection:strategy}).

-In addition, CSBSR is compared with SOTA methods in which non-blind SR and segmentation are used (i.e., Table~\ref{table:exp_sota} (b) SrcNet~\cite{bib:SrcNet} in which SR and segmentation are trained independently and Table~\ref{table:exp_sota} (c) DSRL~\cite{DBLP:conf/cvpr/WangLZTS20} in which SR and segmentation are trained in a multi-task learning manner).
-The segmentation network of SrcNet and DSRL is trained with the BCE loss.
-While SrcNet is implemented by ourselves because its code is not available, we used the publicly-available implementation of DSRL~\cite{bib:code_dsrl}.
+In addition, CSBSR is compared with SoTA methods in which non-blind SR and segmentation are used (i.e., Table~\ref{table:exp_sota} (b) Deep Super Resolution Crack network (SrcNet)~\cite{bib:SrcNet} in which SR and segmentation are trained independently and Table~\ref{table:exp_sota} (c) DSRL~\cite{DBLP:conf/cvpr/WangLZTS20} in which SR and segmentation are trained in a multi-task learning manner).
+The segmentation network of SrcNet and DSRL is trained with the Binary Cross Entropy loss.
+While SrcNet is implemented by ourselves because its code is not available, we used the publicly-available implementation of DSRL~\cite{DBLP:conf/cvpr/WangLZTS20}.

 {\bf Quantitative Results:} Table~\ref{table:exp_sota} shows quantitative results.
 In all metrics, all variants of CSBSR are better than their original segmentation methods.
 That is, (e), (g), (i), and (k) are better than (d), (f), (h), and (j), respectively, in Table~\ref{table:exp_sota}.
 As a result, CSBSR is the best in all segmentation metrics (i.e., IoU, AIU, HD95, and AHD95).